manuelbieh/react-book/basics/excursus-es2015+.md

 Yep, this is a valid function in ES2015!

-And it's getting wilder.
+And it is getting wilder.
 If our function should only return an expression in the `return` value, the parentheses become optional as well.
 Let's compare a function that takes a number as its single argument, doubles it and `return`s it.
 This is ES5:

 ```
 function double(number) {